tent/omniauth-tent/README.md

 end
 ```

-Available options (see the Tent.io docs for details)
+Available options (see the Tent docs for details)

 | Option | Required | Description |
 | ------ | -------- | ----------- |